-Following is an example of a Floor Plan showing placement of equipment and furniture.
-The Floor Plan for your specific Poll Site is on top of each ED Supply Cart.
+You will find a Floor Plan for your specific Poll Site on top of each ED Supply Cart.
 The Floor Plan has been designed to meet legal requirements as well as for maximum efficiency.
 It is important to set up the Poll Site according to your actual Floor Plan to ensure accessibility for all voters and avoid legal challenges.
 If there are any problems with this Floor Plan, inform the Coordinator.